lnxusr1/query-commander/docs/installation/aws.md

 ```

 Now go into AWS and upload the zip file just created as a new layer.
 If you already have a layer you can upload the zip file as a new version on the existing layer.
 Make sure to select the proper runtime (Python 3.11 and/or Python 3.12 are the recommended runtimes with x86_64 architecture)

+!!! note
+    Releases since 0.6.2 have included a pre-built Python layer for AWS Lambda.
+The pre-built layer requires Python 3.12 runtime.
+You can download the zip by visiting the [release page](https://github.com/lnxusr1/query-commander/releases/latest).

 ### Step 2: Create the Lambda Function